supalarry/api-symfony-v3/README.md

 For your convenience, you can create an alias in your shell

 ```
-alias phpunit='./api/vendor/bin/phpunit'
+alias phpunit='vendor/bin/phpunit'
 ```
-so that you can simply write phpunit from the root folder and tests will be executed.
+so that you can simply write phpunit from the api folder and tests will be executed.

 Testing is done within in-memory storage.
 Production repositories are being simulated by test repositories stored in api/src/Repository/Test to improve testing time while testing.
 Production repositories are stored in api/src/Repository/Prod.

 This is set up in api/config/services_test.yml file where interfaces point to test repositories. api/config/services.yml interfaces point to production repositories.

+To run tests, first have all the containers started with **docker-composer up** and then in a new terminal launch tests with the **phpunit** command.

 ## Usage